pvdz/zeparser3/tests/testcases/parser/regexes/property_escapes/uflag/gen/Digits_with_comma/g.md

 `````
 throws: Tokenizer error!
-    Encountered a property escape which could be a quantifier.
+    Regex: Encountered a property escape which could be a quantifier.
 Without u-flag it fails in webcompat mode.
 With u-flag it fails because the name is not in the whitelist.

 /\p{1,1234}/g;
 ^------- error